Main content

 Mehtap Ozdemir is assistant professor of comparative literature at Emory University.
 Prior to joining Emory, she was a postdoctoral fellow at the University of Bologna, conducting archival research and digitization in the European Research Council-funded project, Modernizing Empires: Enlightenment, Nationalist Vanguards and Non-Western Literary Modernities, from 2021 to 2023.

 Bridging Middle Eastern and European literatures, Mehtap Ozdemir’s teaching and research engage several fields in a translingual compass: global modernities, critical translation theory, comparative poetics, world literature, secularization, empire studies, and literary ethics.
-Her current book project explores how poiesis as creation/formation/making animates an account of cosmopolitics—an ethic of relational world-making—in the Ottoman zone of translation, advancing a critique of teleology that underwrites the link between history and modernity, beyond a religious-secular divide.
-She has published and forthcoming articles in Philological Encounters, Comparative Studies of South Asia, Africa, and the Middle East, and Comparative Literature Studies, Decolonial Reconstellations: Towards an Ethical Global Studies, and The Cambridge History of Middle Eastern Modernism.
+Her current book project revisits the link between subjectivity and community in world literature through the terrain of Ottoman cosmopolitics.
+She has published and forthcoming articles in Philological Encounters, Comparative Studies of South Asia, Africa, and the Middle East (CSSAAME), Comparative Literature Studies (CLS), Middle Eastern Literatures (MEL), Decolonial Reconstellations: Towards an Ethical Global Studies (Routledge 2025) , and The Cambridge History of Middle Eastern Modernism (Cambridge UP 2026).